breuner/elbencho/contrib/storage_sweep/README.md

 1. **`graph_sweep.sh`** is a wrapper script of `mtelbencho.sh` and
    [`gnuplot`](http://www.gnuplot.info).
-Its main purpose is to make the graphing of storage sweeps a push-button operation as much as possible.
+Its main purpose is to make the graphing of storage sweeps a push-button operation.
 Once it's installed, type `graph_sweep.sh -h` for more info.
 2. **`mtelbencho.sh`** (*mt: multiple test*) is a wrapper script for `elbencho`.
 Once it's installed, type `mtelbencho.sh -h` for more info.